anzzaragoza-cell/Digital-Portfolio/Activity-3-Social-Media-Infographics-and-Mini-Project-Documentation/README.md

 ## Overview

-This activity focuses on the creation of a social media infographic and a mini project documentation.
+This activity focuses on the creation of a social media infographic together with its mini project documentation.

 The project addresses antibiotic resistance in the Philippines and proposes a Digital Information and Awareness System designed to provide accessible information about antibiotics, antibiotic resistance, responsible antibiotic use, and antimicrobial resistance statistics.